-- Years from start of activity till 2017, the Company was tax inspected and the tax assessment was carried out and the payment thereof was made. - Years from 2018 to 2020, the company was examined for these years, and the form was objected and the dispute was referred to the internal committee of the Tax Authority, the dispute was settled and paid. - Year from 2021 till 2024, no tax inspection has been carried out up till date.
+- Years from start of activity till 2017, the Company was tax inspected and the tax assessment was carried out and the payment thereof was made. - Years from 2018 to 2020, the company was examined for these years, and the form was objected and the dispute was referred to the internal committee of the Tax Authority, the dispute was settled and paid. - Year from 2021 till 2022, have been inspected, and the due tax was paid.

+Year from 2023 till 2024, no tax inspection has been carried out up till date.